 The birthing process is life altering and alchemical.
 It changes us at every level and even in the best circumstances it sometimes results in tearing, abrasions, bruising, “skid marks,” swelling and the like.
 I was quite afraid of this before my first birth.
 I mean who wants to imagine their yoni tearing?
 Yikes!

 I also knew I was at a slightly higher risk of tearing due to years of vigorous yoga practice on top of riding horses competitively as a young girl.
 Hello, hypertonic pelvic floor!
-I even used the Epi-no (which is a medical device that acts as a pelvic floor trainer for before or after birth) and I had a birth rehearsal with my mentor and friend Kimberly Ann Johnson.
+I even used the Epi-no (which is a medical device that acts as a pelvic floor trainer for before or after birth) and I had a birth rehearsal.
 I would definitely do the birth rehearsal again, which is very direct and intense perineal massage, but I probably wouldn’t use the Epi-no again.
 I found it tricky to use.

 Ultimately, it’s impossible to anticipate birth really since you can’t recreate the hormonal matrix that directly changes your pelvic tissues, perception of pain and so much more.
 However, the birth rehearsal gave me more embodied confidence and eased my fears and for that it was totally worth it.

 With all that said, I think the best preparation you can do to prevent severe tearing or injury is learning about the physiology of birth and choosing a birth environment that will allow you to birth in an undisturbed way.
 Paying close attention to nutrition and being sure you have a good amount of healthy fats and foods high in vitamin C and collagen during your pregnancy can help create robust and healthy tissue and even set you up for quick healing if you do have an injury.